 The Duke Marine Geospatial Ecology Laboratory leads an ongoing collaboration of federal, state, academic, and independent research organizations who pool scientific data and expertise to develop marine mammal species density models spanning the U.S. east coast and southeast Canada.
-The models estimate absolute density, rendered as maps of the number of individual animals per 100 square kilometers, by statistically correlating sightings reported on shipboard and aerial surveys with oceanographic conditions.
-Since its initial publication in 2016, the project has expanded to utilize over 2.7 million linear kilometers of survey effort collected between 1992-2019, yielding density maps for over 30 species and multi-species guilds.
+The models estimate absolute density, rendered as maps of the number of individual animals per 100 km2, by statistically correlating sightings reported on shipboard and aerial surveys with oceanographic conditions.
+Since its initial publication in 2016, the project has expanded to utilize over 2.8 million linear kilometers of survey effort collected between 1992-2020, yielding density maps for over 30 species and multi-species guilds.

-To download all models in a single zip file, click here (1.1 GB).
+To download all models in a single zip file, click here (2 GB).

 |Modeled Taxon||Scientific Name||Version||Released||Links|